who benefits from green apple initiatives? well, everyone.

 and who is behind it?

 Jenny Teasdale is our Operational Director, managing staff and all our activities.
 Born in the UK, Jenny has run a number of sustainability projects and has experience in development in vulnerable communities.
-She receives a monthly salary of 2,000,000 pesos ($700) and works full time.
+She is currently donating her time.

 Humberto Gasca is from Cartagena, and has more than three decades experience running companies, specialising in logistics.
 He donates his time to Green Apple, handling the legal and administrative side of things.

 Co-Founder Portia Hart co-owns two boutique hotels in Cartagena.
 She applies her business knowledge to ensure Green Apple is not only environmentally, but also economically sustainable.
 Portia also donates her time, helping with strategy, marketing and fundraising .

 The magicians behind all of the hard work are Alvaro, Albert, Aldair and Werlin, who all work full time for the foundation, receiving more than the national minimum monthly wage with all health and pension benefits.

 The foundation is currently supporting a group of six women from the town of Bocachica - Yerlis, Yohiceth, Milagro, Greisis, Merleth and Irina.
 They are developing their own business, making and selling glass products.